 While Slovenia celebrates the Day of the Dead with a special reverence, similar observances take place in many Catholic countries in Europe.
 For example, recently a Palermitano told me that many Sicilians give gifts to children from their deceased ancestors.
 For a young child, stories about people they’ve never met can be hard to relate to.
 But presents?
 I mean, come on — presents make things real.
 Getting that toy they’ve been wanting from their deceased Great-Grandma helps a child feel connected to their roots.

-Reflecting on these beautiful European traditions, I’m sad that American culture doesn’t set aside time for this kind of remembrance.
+Reflecting on these beautiful European traditions, I’m sad that American culture, all too often, doesn’t set aside time for this kind of remembrance.
 We have national holidays to give thanks and to honor our presidents and to celebrate trees, but not to recall lost loved ones.
 (The closest thing we’ve got — Memorial Day, honoring fallen veterans — is, for most Americans, the unofficial start to summer and time for a big golf tournament in Ohio.)
 Perhaps we just have an uneasy relationship with mortality.
 While Europe looks back with nostalgia and respect, America races forward, as if escaping our past.

 As a true-blue American, I can’t remember the last time I actually visited my family graves.
 Slovenia’s poignant Day of the Dead inspires me to carve out some time in my busy life to just remember…and be thankful.